LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/classes-and-objects-interfaces/README.md

 And here are some observations:

-- An interface is defined similarly to an abstract class, using the keyword `interface`.
+- An interface is defined similarly to an abstract class, but using the keyword `interface`.
 (We'll discuss similarities and differences between interfaces and abstract classes below.)
 - `Eat` only has a signature.
 We are not allowed to provide a body for methods defined in interfaces.
 - `Eat` does not have an access modifier.
 Interface members are always `public`.
 [Read about why this is the case.](http://stackoverflow.com/questions/6040785/why-do-interface-members-have-no-access-modifier).
 - The interface itself is declared `public`, which means any other class may use it.